 What is a Library Management System?

 This mainly is a software that is developed to handle primary housekeeping functionalities of a library.
-Today more and more libraries are relying on these system in order to easily manage the book collections and relationships with the members.
+Today more and more libraries are relying on these systems in order to easily manage the book collections and relationships with the members.
 These LMS helps the libraries in keeping track of books and checkouts, along with members’ profiles and subscriptions.

-Not just this, but Library Management Systems (LMS) also maintain database that is useful to enter new books & record books borrowed by the members, with the respective submission dates.
+Not just this, but Library Management Systems (LMS) also maintain a database that is useful to enter new books & record books borrowed by the members, with the respective submission dates.